mfhashmi/Untitled-Tank-Game/README.md

 Untitled Tank Game.

 Controls:
-Use arrow buttons to move tank
+Use arrow buttons to move tank.
-Rotate rotary encoder to rotate barrel
+Rotate rotary encoder to rotate barrel.
-Press middle switch to fire a bullet
+Press middle switch to fire a bullet.
-There can only be one bullet on screen
+There can only be one bullet on screen.

 Aim:
 Destroy the enemies without letting them hit you.